saeri-ims/omero-docker-compose/scripts_documentation.md

 ![](https://github.com/saeri-ims/omero-docker-compose/blob/master/scripts_documentation/pictures/metadata_out_name.png)

+__**delete_tags_by_names.py**__

+A part from kvpairs, users can decide to delete also the tag that they linked to images.
+It is worth mentioning that **is the link between tag(s) and image(s) to be deleted and not the tag itself**.

+The script requires first to select the object(s) from which the tag links need to be removed, then to add the names of the tags to be deleted.

+The script takes one or more tag names, if more than one tag name is used, they need to be separated by comma.

 ### Working with tags:

 Tags are a very important feature in OMERO as they help searching for images.
 The IMS-GIS data centre opted to have a controlled tag system instead of a random one, based on people adding their own tags.
 The reasons for supporting a controlled tag system are: